 I really enjoyed this video below by Patrick Ley-Greaves in which he demonstrates his ‘outlining technique’ when drawing people.

-I think is a fun way to start drawing figures.
-Practice from some photos and see if this method works for you.
+I think this is a fun way to start drawing figures.
+Practice from some photos (or videos which you can find on peoplesketching.com) and see if this method works for you.
 The super fun part is adding the watercolour afterwards.
 It’s amazing how these sketches look with a bit of colour added.
-Notice that Patrick add some cast shadows to anchor the figure to the ground.
-This is an important part and something that is mentioned in the next videos I share below.
+Notice that Patrick adds some cast shadows to anchor the figure to the ground.
+This is an important part and something that is mentioned in the videos I share below.

-Patrick is also a teacher on Skillshare, he has 30 years of experience painting in watercolours and on location, you can join Skillshare with this link and get 2 months of premium membership for free.
+Patrick is also a teacher on Skillshare, he has 30 years of experience painting in watercolours and on location, you can join Skillshare with this link and get a trial of premium membership for free.